solj/pyhostdb/README.txt

 1.002 --  2008-02-06

-Added "ZONESERVER2" option for zoneconf.txt.
-This is just like ZONESERVER, but no NS record will be generated for the master.
+Added "HIDEMASTER" option for zoneconf.txt.
+This instructs mkzones to not generate an NS record for the DNS master.
+This is useful for sites that don't want their masters to be used for anything but zone transfers.
 (requested by Sebastian Heidl)

-Added -D option to genrange which outputs IP addresses with hyphens instead of periods.
-(1-2-3-4 instead of 1.2.3.4).  (requested by Sebastian Heidl)
+Added -s option to bin/genrange which outputs IP addresses with the string of your choice instead of periods.
+Thus you can output 1-2-3-4 instead of 1.2.3.4.
+(requested by Sebastian Heidl)

+Integrated patch from Sebastian Heidl that adds DOMAINMX option for zoneconf.txt.
+This generates an MX record for the domain, without having to have any other records.
+(Previously the trick was to assign an A record, which would trigger the MX record to be generated.)
+Thanks, Sebastian!

 TODO: